Masturbating In Front Of Unwilling Women — Accusations That Some Famous Men Have In Common?

 The person performing this act doesn’t feel as if they’ve crossed the line into violence, but the person forced into watching is a victim and that person is left with a “real emotional toll.”

-Another expert on the subject, Dr. Hernado Chaves, who is also a sex therapist and researcher said:
+Another expert on the subject, Dr. Hernado Chaves, who is also a sex therapist and researcher, chimed in on the recent allegations and what they may mean.

 “For the victim, it’s incredibly traumatizing.
 It’s difficult to remove themselves from the situation.
 They might start internalizing the shame.
 They might stop trusting men or trusting people to respect their boundaries.
 They might even look at themselves and say, ‘Why did I put myself in that position?'”